jerrytigerxu/way-reality-life/README.md

 [![CC0](https://i.creativecommons.org/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [YOUR_NAME_HERE](mailto:YOUR_EMAIL_HERE) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Jere Xu](mailto:jere.tiger.xu@gmail.com) has waived all copyright and related or neighboring rights to this work.